xplosionmind/old.tommi.space/_notes/public/Piwigo.md

 redirect_from: ["/flickr", "/piwigo", "/quitting-flickr", "/switch-to-piwigo", "/piwigo-switch"]
 ---
 <div class="blue box">
-	The process of quitting Flickr and switching to Piwigo took place between the 21<sup>st</sup> and 23<sup>rd</sup> December 2020, and it took me until the 18<sup>th</sup> January 2021 to completely configure the gallery and optimize the workflow, for good
+	The process of quitting Flickr and switching to Piwigo took place between the 21<sup>st</sup> and 23<sup>rd</sup> December 2020, and it took me until the Q1 of 2021 to completely configure the gallery and optimize the workflow, for good
 </div>

 ## Why